SciGaP/DEPRECATED-scigap-docs/Installation.md

 		- Make sure
 			- api.secured=false
 			- TLS.enabled=false
+	-  Monitoring Module Configuration
+      	- Add your email address, username and password for email monitoring.
+This is the email account the job status change emails will be received from compute resources. email.based.monitor.host=imap.gmail.com email.based.monitor.address=jobs@sample.org email.based.monitor.password=SamplePassword
+	-  Zookeeper Server Configuration
+		- For 'Production' scenario make;
+			- embedded.zk=false
 	- AMQP Notification Configuration
+		- Users can use RabbitMQ as 'Guest' users.
+This is the easy method.
+For this uncomment
-		-
+			- rabbitmq.broker.url=amqp://localhost:5672
+		- To use as a 'Production' user
+			- Navigate to RabbitMQ bin folder.
+			- Make sure the RabbitMQ server is running.
+For production use <pre><code>rabbitmq-server -detached</code></pre> to start.
+			- Create a virtual-host and user with a password.
+Follow documentation in <a href="http://blog.dtzq.com/2012/06/rabbitmq-users-and-virtual-hosts.html" target="_blank">RabbitMQ Users & VirtualHost</a>
+			- To create a user; <pre><code>rabbitmqctl add_user Username Password</code></pre>
+			- To create a vitrual-host <pre><code>rabbitmqctl add_vhost vhostauthvhost</cde></pre>
+			- Provide permission to created 'Username'  to the created vhost <pre><code>rabbitmqctl set_permissions -p messaging airavata ".*" ".*" ".*”</code></pre>
+			- Uncomment rabbitmq.broker.url=amqp://Username:Password@localhost:5672/Vhost.
+Add the created username, password and Vhost in the URL.
+			- If you need to stop RabbitMQ use <pre><code>rabbitmqctl stop</code></pre>.
+			  <br> If the RabbitMQ server stopped then the above user creation, vhost cretion and permission granting commmands need to run again after restarting the servers.
+11. Download and install Zookeeper.
+Use <a href=" http://www.us.apache.org/dist/zookeeper/zookeeper-3.4.8/" target="_blank">Download Zookeeper</a> <br> You can downlaod and install Zookeeper in the above created local folder; LocalAiravata
+12. Navigate to the Zookeeper bin directory  and start zookeeper <pre><code>zkServer.sh start</code></pre>

-10. In bin start the Airavata server; This may require JAVA_HOME to be defined.
+13. In bin start the Airavata server and monitor log messages; This may require JAVA_HOME to be defined.
 Some configurations such as in  bin/zoo.cfg and bin/airavata-server.properties  may have to be adjusted if some ports are already in use.
 Ports need to be open as well.
 <pre><code>sh airavata-server.sh start</code></pre> (This will run the airavata server in the background in demon mode)<br>
-11. If you are in the target folder use given to start Airavata server;<br>
+14. If you are in the target folder use given to start Airavata server;<br>
 <pre><code>sh apache-airavata-server-0.16-SNAPSHOT/bin/airavata-server.sh start</code></pre>
-12. To monitor the server starting up, view the airavata server log;<br>
+15. To monitor the server starting up, view the airavata server log;<br>
 <pre><code>tail -f airavata-server.out</code></pre>
-13. For subsequent Airavata copies; in the local Airavata folder where source code is cloned do a git clone https://github.com/apache/airavata.git for the latest trunk.
+16. For subsequent Airavata copies; in the local Airavata folder where source code is cloned do a git clone https://github.com/apache/airavata.git for the latest trunk.

-### <a name="AiravataConfig"></a>Configurations
-1. If you are using your own MySQL database go and put mysql.jar in to lib of Airavata. navigate to lib;
-<pre><code>cd /LocalFolderPath/apache-airavata-server-0.16-SNAPSHOT/lib</code></pre>
-2. Navigate to airavata-server.properties file in bin folder and change;
-	- Comment out derby DB configuration parts.
-	- Add MySQL Database configurations
-<pre><code>#MySql database configuration
-          registry.jdbc.driver=com.mysql.jdbc.Driver
-          registry.jdbc.url=jdbc:mysql://xxxx.iu.xsede.org:3333/dev_expcatalog_3333
-          registry.jdbc.user=SampleUser
-          registry.jdbc.password=SampleUserPassword</code></pre>
-	-  Under 'Monitoring Module Configuration' monitoring email account details
-<pre><code>#These properties will used to enable email base monitoring
-           email.based.monitor.host=imap.gmail.com
-           email.based.monitor.address=jobs@sample.org
-           email.based.monitor.password=SamplePassword
-           email.based.monitor.folder.name=INBOX
-           # either imaps or pop3
-           email.based.monitor.store.protocol=imaps</code></pre>

 <br></br>
 # PGA Installation